-Option 1: Standard Configuration GigaVUE V Series nodes, GigaVUE V Series controllers and G-vTAP controllers are launched in all VNets Option 2: Shared Controller Configuration GigaVUE V Series nodes, GigaVUE V Series controllers and G-vTAP controllers are launched in a shared VNet NOTE: Peering must be active between VNets within the same monitoring domain if the shared controller and V Series option is chosen for configuring the components.
-A monitoring domain in a shared controller/GigaVUE V Series node configuration consists of a group of connections.
-Refer to the following sections for details about Monitoring Domain: Connecting to Azure on page 25 Creating a New Monitoring Session on page 51 Cloning a Monitoring Session on page 51 Splitting a Monitoring Session on page 52
+Option 1: Standard Configuration GigaVUE V Series nodes, GigaVUE V Series controllers and G-vTAP controllers are launched in all VNets Option 2: Shared Controller Configuration GigaVUE V Series nodes, GigaVUE V Series controllers and G-vTAP controllers are launched in a shared VNet - NOTE: Peering must be active between VNets within the same monitoring domain if the shared controller and V Series option is chosen for configuring the components.

 This guide provides instructions on launching GigaVUE-FM in Azure.
-For information about installing GigaVUE-FM in your enterprise data center, refer to the "Installation and Upgrade" section in the GigaVUE-FM User's Guide available in the Customer Portal.
+For information about installing GigaVUE-FM in your enterprise data center, refer to the "Installation and Upgrade" section in the GigaVUE-FM and GigaVUE-VM User's Guide available in the Customer Portal.